BIO & BACKGROUND

-She explores the intersections and ecologies of race, otherness, global exchange, emotion, memory, replicated experience, the body/wearing -- and how human dignity can be preserved through new ways of looking at objects.
+She explores the intersections and ecologies of race, otherness, global exchange, landscape design, emotion, memory, replicated experience, the body/wearing -- and how human dignity can be preserved through new ways of looking at objects.

 Together with Philippe Halbert (Yale University), she founded and leads Materializing Race, a virtual community committed to fostering nuanced interpretations and meaningful dialogue on historical constructions of race and their legacies.
 Through a series of virtual “unconferences," scholarship on the intersections of identity and material culture in #VastEarlyAmerica is discussed and shared.
 Follow Materializing Race on on Instagram: materializingrace, and on Twitter: @material_race.

 Robe á l'anglais, detail